-Your bed could be home to over 10 million dust mites; potent triggers of conditions such as asthma, eczema and other respiratory conditions.
-These unwelcome guests can bring on allergy symptoms making for a very unpleasant, and often disturbed, night’s sleep.
-Household insecticides have no effect on dust mites, your best course of action is to make your bed inhospitable to them.
+Your bed could be home to over ten million dust mites, which can be potent triggers of eczema, asthma, and other respiratory conditions.
+These unwelcome guests can bring on allergy symptoms, making for a very unpleasant, and often disturbed, night’s sleep.
+Household insecticides have no effect on dust mites; your best course of action is to make your bed inhospitable to them.
 You can do this by purchasing anti-allergy bedding, or by encasing your existing bedding in specialist anti-allergy encasements.
 You could also consider purchasing an anti-allergy mattress.

 Although we use the term “dust mite allergy”, the mite itself is not what you are allergic to.
-Instead it is the faeces that the dust mite leaves behind.
-Their faeces contain proteins which can produce negative reactions in people, including sneezing, coughing, itching, wheezing and streaming eyes.
+Instead, it is the faeces that the dust mite leaves behind.
+Their faeces contain proteins which can produce negative reactions in people, including sneezing, coughing, itching, wheezing, and watery eyes.
 Dust mites do not bite, cannot spread diseases, and do not live on people.
 They are only harmful to those who develop an allergy to them.
-Dustmites are microscopic in size so it is easy to assume your bed is mite-free.
+Dust mites are microscopic in size, so it is easy to assume your bed is mite-free.

 - Non-allergenic means that the item itself shouldn’t cause an allergic reaction, but triggers such as dust mites may still be present.

-- Anti-allergy means the item is intended to prevent or minimise an allergic reaction.
+- Anti-allergy means that the item is intended to prevent or minimise an allergic reaction.

-When purchasing bed sheets it’s best to choose something that offers specialist anti-allergy protection, these sheets will contain an active ingredient to denature dust mites or will be made from something naturally resistant to dust mites such as silk.
-Alternatively choose sheets that can be washed regularly at 60oC, this is the temperature needed to kill dust mites, or use a laundry additive such as Fabri-Cleanse to remove allergens at lower temperatures.
+When purchasing bed sheets, it’s best to choose something that offers specialist anti-allergy protection.
+These sheets will contain an active ingredient to denature dust mites, or will be made from something naturally resistant to dust mites, such as silk.
+Alternatively, choose sheets that can be washed regularly at 60°C; this is the temperature needed to kill dust mites.
+Or you can use a laundry additive, such as Fabri-Cleanse, to remove allergens at lower temperatures.

 You can protect yourself from the allergens in your mattress by using an anti-allergy mattress protector or mattress encasement.
 An anti-allergy mattress protector will contain an anti-allergy agent to protect you from dust mites in the top layer of your mattress.
-For better protection an anti-allergy mattress encasement will fully encase your mattress, stopping allergens from exiting or entering any part of your mattress.
+For better protection, an anti-allergy mattress encasement will fully encase your mattress, stopping allergens from exiting or entering any part of your mattress.
 The majority of mattress encasements are made from a fabric impenetrable to dust mites and other allergens.
 Anti-Allergy Pillow Protectors and Pillow Encasements are also available, and you can browse our selection here.

 When choosing bedding for eczema sufferers, it is very important that it is highly breathable bedding.
-Bedding that creates a cleaner, drier and smoother environment, will ease irritation on your skin, creating a better night’s sleep.
-For example our DermaTherapy bedding is made from a tightly woven fabric which creates a smoother layer that will pull less and cause less friction on skin.
-It is also highly breathable and will draw moisture from the skin.
+Bedding that creates a cleaner, drier, and smoother environment will ease irritation on your skin, creating a better night’s sleep.
+For example, our DermaTherapy bedding is made from a tightly woven fabric which creates a smoother layer that will pull less and cause less friction on skin.
+It is also highly breathable, and will draw moisture from the skin.
 You can read more about our website here.